imaging scan for prostate cancer

 Ga 68 PSMA-11 and Pylarify are meant for men whose prostate cancer:4,5

-Clinical trials confirmed that Ga 68 PSMA-11 and Pylarify can identify where prostate cancer has spread.
+Clinical trials confirmed that Ga 68 PSMA-11 and Pylarify can show where prostate cancer has spread.
 The drugs can also detect sites where prostate cancer has returned.
-This provides doctors with important information for deciding on treatment.4,5
+This gives doctors important information for treatment decisions.4,5

-• Locametz® (kit for the preparation of gallium Ga 68 gozetotide) – A radioactive diagnostic imaging agent that can be used in a PSMA PET scan to find people who can be treated with Pluvicto, have suspected recurrence and metastasis (spread of cancer).
+- Locametz® (kit for the preparation of gallium Ga 68 gozetotide) – A radioactive diagnostic imaging agent that can be used in a PSMA PET scan to find people who can be treated with Pluvicto and who have suspected recurrence and metastasis (cancer spread).

 What are the possible side effects?